man who feels pain in front of the leg of cruralgia type

 Pain

-In my practice, I have treated patients who presented with what they thought was a knee problem, when it was actually cruralgia!
-(I often joke to my patients that we don't come in spare parts).
+In my practice, I have treated patients who consulted for what they thought was a knee problem, when in reality it was cruralgia!

-Besides pain, the patient may also feel altered sensation near the painful area.
-For some, this may be an electric shock or complete anesthesia, but most often patients initially complain of tingling in the front of the thigh.
+Apart from pain, the patient may also feel altered sensation near the painful region.
+For some, it may be an electric shock or complete anesthesia.
+In some cases, patients initially complain of tingling in the front of the thigh.

-Unfortunately, these symptoms can wake us up at night.
-(If so, browse this article for the best sleeping positions to optimize healing).
+Unfortunately, these symptoms can wake you up at night.
+If this is your case, read this article to know the best positions to optimize your night's sleep.

-To understand this alteration of perception, it is necessary to refer to the notions of anatomy discussed above.
-Indeed, the crural nerve has a sensory role allowing the cutaneous sensation in its innervated region.
-If it is irritated, the conduction will be altered, and it can follow "strange" sensations felt in its nerve path.
+To understand this alteration of perception, we must refer to the notions of anatomy discussed above.
+Indeed, the crural nerve has a sensory role allowing cutaneous sensation in its innervated region.
+If it is irritated, conduction will be impaired, and it may result in altered sensations felt in its nerve pathway.

 Please note that cruralgia should not be confused with meralgia paresthetica, a common condition caused by damage to the lateral cutaneous nerve of the thigh, resulting in pain, numbness and tingling on the front and outside of the thigh.